mars0i/pasta/README.md

 have to add a path to the filename.
 You can use command line options to run pasta in no-GUI mode.
 See below.

-(I haven't tested this on other anyone else's computer.
-Let me know if it doesn't work.
-Or if it does.
-It probably won't work with a tablet or phone, though.)

 (2) With a full installation (see below) running `src/scripts/gui` or `src/scripts/pasta` will start the GUI version of pasta.